Project-MONAI/tutorials/acceleration/fast_model_training_guide.md

 ```
 Full example of `SmartCacheDataset` is available at [Distributed training with SmartCache](https://github.com/Project-MONAI/tutorials/blob/master/acceleration/distributed_training/unet_training_smartcache.py).

-### 4. `ThreadDataLoader` versus `DataLoader`
+### 4. `ThreadDataLoader` vs. `DataLoader`

-If the transforms are light-weighted, especially when we cache all the data in RAM to avoid IO operations, the `multi-processing` execution of PyTorch `DataLoader` may cause unnecessary IPC time and cause the drop of GPU utilization after every epoch.
-MONAI provides `ThreadDataLoader` which execute transforms in a separate thread instead of `multi-processing` execution:
+If the transforms are light-weighted, especially when we cache all the data in RAM, the multiprocessing of PyTorch `DataLoader` may cause unnecessary IPC time and cause the drop of GPU utilization after every epoch.
+MONAI provides `ThreadDataLoader` which executes transforms in a separate thread:
 ![threaddataloader](../figures/threaddataloader.png)
-ThreadDataLoader usage example is available at [Spleen fast training tutorial](https://github.com/Project-MONAI/tutorials/blob/master/acceleration/fast_training_tutorial.ipynb).
+a `ThreadDataLoader` example is available at [Spleen fast training tutorial](https://github.com/Project-MONAI/tutorials/blob/master/acceleration/fast_training_tutorial.ipynb).

 ## Algorithmic improvement

-In most deep learning applications, algorithmic improvement has been witnessed to be effective for boosting of training efficiency and performance (for example, from AlexNet to ResNet).
-The improvement may from a novel loss function, or a sophisticated optimizer, or a different learning rate scheduler, or the combination of all previous items.
+In most deep learning applications, algorithmic improvement has been witnessed to be effective for boosting training efficiency and performance (for example, from AlexNet to ResNet).
+The improvement may come from a novel loss function, or a sophisticated optimizer, or a different learning rate scheduler, or the combination of all previous items.
 For our demo applications of 3D medical image segmentation, we would like to further speed up training from the algorithmic perspective.
-The default loss function is soft dice loss.
+The default loss function is soft Dice loss.
 And we changed it to `DiceCELoss` from MONAI to further improve the model convergence.
-Because the `DiceCELoss` combines both dice loss and multi-class cross-entropy loss (which is suitable for the softmax formulation), and balance importance of global and pixel-wise accuracies.
+Because the `DiceCELoss` combines both Dice loss and multi-class cross-entropy loss (which is suitable for the softmax formulation), and balance the importance of global and pixel-wise accuracies.
 The segmentation quality can be largely improved.
-The following figure shows the great improvement on model convergence after we change dice loss to `DiceCELoss`, with or without enabling automated mixed precision (AMP).
+The following figure shows the great improvement on model convergence after we change Dice loss to `DiceCELoss`, with or without enabling automated mixed precision (AMP).

 ![diceceloss](../figures/diceceloss.png)

-Furthermore, we changed default optimizer to Novograd, modified learning rate related settings, and added other necessary improvement.
+Furthermore, we changed default optimizer to Novograd, modified learning rate related settings, and added other necessary improvements.
 The concrete examples are shown in
 [spleen fast training tutorial](https://github.com/Project-MONAI/tutorials/blob/master/acceleration/fast_training_tutorial.ipynb) and [brats distributed training tutorial](https://github.com/Project-MONAI/tutorials/blob/master/acceleration/distributed_training/brats_training_ddp.py).
-Both are very typical applications in 3D medical image segmentation but with unique challenging.
-Spleen segmentation has very limited data but with large image size, and brain tumor segmentation has relatively small image samples but with much larger data pool.
+Both are very typical applications in 3D medical image segmentation but with unique challenges.
+Spleen segmentation has very limited data but with large image size, and brain tumor segmentation has relatively small image samples but with a much larger data pool.
 Combing algorithmic improvement with computing improvement, our model training cost is significantly reduced when reaching the same level of performance as the existing pipeline.

 ## Optimizing GPU utilization